Copyright Kevin Deldycke <kevin@deldycke.com> and contributors.

 ClickDirective.runner_factory = ClickRunner

-[docs] class ClickDomain(StatelessDomain): """Setup new directives under the same ``click`` namespace: - ``click:source`` which renders a Click CLI source code - ``click:example``, an alias to ``click:source`` (deprecated) - ``click:run`` which renders the results of running a Click CLI """ name = "click" label = "Click" directives: ClassVar[dict] = { "source": SourceDirective, "example": DeprecatedExampleDirective, "run": RunDirective, }
+[docs] class ClickDomain(StatelessDomain): """Setup new directives under the same ``click`` namespace: - ``click:source`` which renders a Click CLI source code - ``click:run`` which renders the results of running a Click CLI - ``click:tree`` which walks a Click command tree and renders the full ``--help`` reference for every subcommand, with a summary table on top """ name = "click" label = "Click" directives: ClassVar[dict] = { "source": SourceDirective, "run": RunDirective, "tree": TreeDirective, }

 cleanup_runner = make_cleanup("click_runner") """Drop the :class:`ClickRunner` from the doctree once the document is read."""